qemu/qemu/docs/system/target-mips.rst

 -  A MIPS Magnum R4000 machine \"magnum\".
 This machine needs the 64-bit emulator.

-The generic emulation is supported by Debian 'Etch' and is able to install Debian into a virtual disk image.
-The following devices are
-emulated:

--  A range of MIPS CPUs, default is the 24Kf

--  PC style serial port

--  PC style IDE disk

--  NE2000 network card

 The Malta emulation supports the following devices: